Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 The downside with apple juice is, unfortunately, it loses the fibre from the fruit so it’s more concentrated with fruit sugars.
 This is not good if you suffer from diabetes or any other illness that affects your blood sugar levels.
 These sugars can also lead to dental decay if consumed regularly.

 Apples do contain good antioxidants called polyphenols, so these will help reduce inflammation everywhere in the body.
 These polyphenols have been linked to good heart health.
 This is because they help regulate cholesterol in your blood so lessen chances of developing heart disease.
-Unfortunately, these benefits are only seen if the fibre from the apples is also eaten as well so only whole apples or cloudy apple juice, not clear apple juice.
+Unfortunately, these benefits are only seen if the fibre from the apples is also eaten as well so only whole organicapples or cloudy apple juice, not clear apple juice.

-Apples are high in water content and when juiced they form a very effective, hydrating liquid.
+Organic apples are high in water content and when juiced they form a very effective, hydrating liquid.
 Diluted apple juice is often used to help re-hydrate people after bouts of vomiting, diarrhoea and after exercise.

-It’s important that the apple juice is diluted when used to re-hydrate as concentrated apple juice is high in sugar.
+It’s important that the organic apple juice is diluted when used to re-hydrate as concentrated apple juice is high in sugar.
 This sits in your gut and actually draws water in leading to diarrhoea and dehydration.

 So apple juice has some nutritional benefits but also some health concerns.
 It’s important to consider how the apple juice is made as well.